It is a neurological structure of great interest that is formed by the ventral branch of the four upper cervical spinal nerves.

-The efferent fibers are those that carry motor information to the skeletal muscle, to the autonomous ganglia and from there to the visceral structures, they are the ones that transport the sensorial information of them.
+The efferent fibers carry motor information to the skeletal muscle, to the autonomous ganglia, and from there to the visceral structures; they are the ones that transport their sensory information of them.

-That sensory information that arises from tendons, muscles or joint capsules are called proprioceptive, while sensations of temperature and pain that come from the surface of the body are called exteroceptive.
+That sensory information that arises from tendons, muscles, or joint capsules is called proprioceptive, while sensations of temperature and pain that come from the body’s surface are called exteroceptive.

-In the case of general somatic efferent fibers, they originate based on the large cells of ventral horn, which are distributed to the skeletal muscles which are located in the body wall and in the extremities.
+In the case of general somatic efferent fibers, they originate based on the large cells of the ventral horn, which are distributed to the skeletal muscles, which are located in the body wall and the extremities.

-General visceral efferent fibers also arise from the cell bodies located within the spinal cord, but which emerge only at the lumbar and upper thoracic levels or at the sacral levels, specifically, at the levels of T1 to L2 and S2 a S4.
+General visceral efferent fibers also arise from the cell bodies located within the spinal cord.
+Still, they emerge only at the lumbar and upper thoracic levels or at the sacral levels, specifically, at T1 to L2 and S2 and S4.

-The fibers of T1 to L2 pass in the sympathetic trunk, in which they descend or ascend inside the trunk, they can also form synaptic contacts within a ganglion or leave the trunk and go to the ganglia that are closest to the target organs.
+The fibers of T1 to L2 pass in the sympathetic trunk, in which they descend or ascend inside the box; they can also form synaptic contacts within a ganglion or leave the chest and go to the ganglia that are closest to the target organs.

-During development, the skeletal muscles commonly fuse, forming larger muscles innervated by nerve trunks containing axons derived from various spinal nerves.
+The skeletal muscles commonly fuse during development, forming larger muscles innervated by nerve trunks containing axons derived from various spinal nerves.

 These composite nerve trunks originate in networks with each called nerve plexus and within these are distinguished:

-The cervical plexus: which innervates the muscles of the neck and skin of the upper chest, neck and ears, and extends into the thoracic cavity to control the diaphragm.
+The cervical plexus innervates the muscles of the neck and skin of the upper chest, neck, and ears and extends into the thoracic cavity to control the diaphragm.

-The brachial plexus: that innervates the scapular waist and the upper extremity.
+The brachial plexus innervates the scapular waist and the upper extremity.